shamanec/GADS-devices-provider/docs/setup.md

 ## Common
 ### Env config
-* Set `supervision_password` in `env-config` to the password for your supervised devices certificate - supervision setup can be found below.
+* Set `supervision_password` in `env-config` to the password for your supervised iOS devices certificate - supervision setup can be found below.
     * **NB** Only if you have supervised iOS devices, else you can skip this
 * Set `wda_bundle_id` in `env-config`.
 This is the bundleID used for the prebuilt WebDriverAgent, e.g. `com.shamanec.WebDriverAgentRunner.xctrunner`
     * **NB** Only if you have iOS devices running on Linux, Windows.
 On macOS the WebDriverAgent is started with `xcodebuild` so the bundleID is irrelevant